parrt/cs652/projects/vtable.md

 ### 2a.
 Defining scopes and symbols

 1. Define J symbol table objects using [`org/antlr/symtab`](https://github.com/antlr/symtab) objects as superclasses as necessary:
-	JArg.java
+ *	JArg.java
-	JClass.java
+ *	JClass.java
-	JField.java
+ *	JField.java
-	JMethod.java
+ *	JMethod.java
-	JVar.java
+ *	JVar.java
 1. JPrimitiveType.java  represents a primitive type like `int` or `float`.
+1. Add implicit `this` method parameter when you create/define method symbols.
 1. Fill in `DefineScopesAndSymbols.java` using the following parse tree and associated scope tree as a guide to fill in the methods.

-You can also look at our [lecture code that demonstrates how to define symbols and scopes](https://github.com/parrt/cs652/tree/master/lectures/code/symtab).
-Add `returns`  specifications to the ANTLR rules to add fields to the parse tree nodes so that you can annotate the tree with scope pointers into the scope tree.
+1. Add `returns`  specifications to the ANTLR rules to add fields to the parse tree nodes so that you can annotate the tree with scope pointers into the scope tree.

+You can also look at our [lab code that demonstrates how to define symbols and scopes](https://github.com/parrt/cs652/tree/master/labs/symtab-func).

 <center>
 **Annotated parse tree**<br>